Skip to content

 Vehicle movements

 The proposed recycling centre will operate with the same opening hours and under the same booking system as the existing Midland Road site.
 The booking system in place for Midland Road will be transferred to the new recycling centre.
-The booking system ensures that only a certain number of vehicles can enter the site within a specific time period in order to spread arrivals and departures evenly across the day thereby removing the risk of queuing and reduces the vehicle emissions that may otherwise arise.
+The booking system ensures that only a certain number of vehicles can enter the site within a specific time period in order to spread arrivals and departures evenly across the day thereby removing the risk of queueing and reduces the vehicle emissions that may otherwise arise.
 The aim will be to ensure that traffic moves freely and safely in and out of the site with no build up of traffic on Locksbrook Road itself.
 The booking system can be used to manage this by reducing slots at busy times or increasing slots at less busy times.
-The site has 16 car parking spaces which is 5 more than the existing Midland Road RC which mean that cars can wait within the site for an unloading bay to become free at busier times.
+The site has 11 car parking spaces and 5 waiting spaces, which is 5 more than the existing Midland Road RC which mean that cars can wait within the site for an unloading bay to become free at busier times.
 There will also be a member of staff to check that vehicles have a booking before entering the site.

 The existing and proposed recycling centres are approximately 500m apart with both being accessed primarily from Upper Bristol Road.
 As such, the change in traffic flow conditions will be limited to the local area between the two.
 For instance, drivers approaching from south of the river on Windsor Bridge Road who currently turn right towards Midland Road will instead turn left towards Locksbrook Road.